-A small-group seminar designed as a companion/supportive course to the agency experience.
+3 credits A small-group seminar designed as a companion/supportive course to the agency experience.
 Relates theory and principles of practice to agency field-study experience.
 Students learn to develop supportive relationships with clients and apply the values of confidentiality and client selfdetermination.
 They learn how their values and personal experiences affect their work with clients.
-Prerequisites: 10-520-105, 10-520-116, 10-520-117 and concurrent enrollment in 10-520-139.
+Prerequisites: 10-520-105, 10-520-116, 10-520-117, and concurrent enrollment in 10-520-139.

-Human Services Experience 10-520-189 Conference 2 3 credits
+Human Services Experience 10-520-189 Conference 2

-Students develop skills specific to their fieldwork placement and complete a major project for their fieldwork agency.
-Taken concurrently with: 10-520-120 and 10-520-140.
-Prerequisites: 10-520-139 and 10-520-188.
+3 credits Students develop skills specific to their fieldwork placement and complete a major project to enhance their cultural competence.
+Co-requisites: 10-520-120 and 10-520-140; Prerequisites: 10-520-139 and 10-520-188.

-10-520-141 Introduction to Community Mental Health†

-Intro to Community Mental Health can be taken in lieu of Counseling Alcoholics and Other Drug Abusers, 10-520-136.
+10-520-141 Introduction to Community 3 credits Mental Health[†] Intro to Community Mental Health can be taken in lieu of Counseling Alcoholics and Other Drug Abusers, 10-520-136.

-10-520-150 Alcohol and other Drug Abuse -Special Populations†
+10-520-150 Alcohol and other Drug Abuse -Special Populations† 3 credits

 Six (6) elective credits are required for the program and can be six (6) associate degree or college transfer credits of your choice.
-Once registered for electives, view your advising report (Academic Requirements) in your student center account for verification of applicability towards your program requirements.
+Once registered for electives, view your advising report (Academic Requirements) in your Student Center account for verification of applicability towards your program requirements.

 - Case Manager

 - Community Support Worker

-- Substance Abuse Counselor

-- Substance Abuse Counselor in Traning
+- Substance Abuse Counselor in Training

 - Income Maintenance Worker

 - Information and Referral Specialist

 - Intake Worker

 - Outreach Worker

 - Prevention Worker

-- Resident Manager
+- Residential Manager

-- Social Services Assistant

-- Volunteer Coordinator
+- .
+Volunteer Coordinator